LogtalkDotOrg/logtalk3/examples/errors/NOTES.md

 To load this example, please see the `SCRIPT.txt` file.

-This folder contains examples of objects, categories, and protocols containing errors that will trigger Logtalk compiler warnings and errors.
+This folder contains examples of objects, categories, and protocols containing errors and code issues that will trigger Logtalk compiler warnings and errors.
 The goal of this example is to help the user to get acquainted  to the Logtalk compiler warning and error reporting.
-Open the object source files in a text editor to better understand how the compiler deals with common programming errors.
+Open the source files in a text editor to better understand how the compiler deals with common programming errors.

-Note that the warnings and errors that you will get while compiling your source files depend on your compiler flags (defined explicitly as parameters for the `logtalk_compile/2` or `logtalk_load/2` built-in predicates or by default in your Prolog adapter file).
+Note that the warnings and errors that you will get while compiling your source files depend on your compiler flags (defined explicitly as parameters for the `logtalk_compile/2` or `logtalk_load/2` built-in predicates or by default in your Prolog adapter file and possibly overriden in your settings file).
+See the Handbook section on writing and running applications for a detailed description of the flags.